The Eco-Friendly Roofing Contractor

 Step 19: Wide Side Angle

 Step back and take it in.
-Your home looks like new, and the roof above it is now built to outlast the Arizona sun, monsoon storms, and decades of weather.
-The new tile color reflects more heat too, which means a cooler attic and a lower power bill in the summer.
+Your home looks renewed, and the roof above it is now built to outlast the Arizona sun, monsoon storms, and decades of weather — all while keeping your original tiles out of the landfill.
+That’s the eco-friendly difference: a restoration gives you a brand-new roofing system without manufacturing a single new tile.

 Step 20: The Final Overview